Comments and complaints

 Learning from complaints

-City of Edinburgh Council welcomes comments and complaints from customers.
-This is to ensure we are doing what we can to provide our customers with the best possible service.
+We welcome comments and complaints from customers.
+This ensures we are doing what we can to provide our customers with the best possible service.

 Our services provide examples of how they have learned from complaints or how their service might improve as a result of processing customer complaints.

 Some examples of this learning are shown below.
 These show what the nature of the complaint was, and what we did to address the complaint.
-Information is given on what we have learned or how the service will improve as a result of the complaint.
+Information is given on what we have learned or how the service can improve because of the complaint.

 What the customer said